09 - Convolutional Neural Networks (CNN)

 -

-This is only related to the size of filter and the number of inout feature map
+This is only related to the size of filter and the number of input feature map

 -